Skip to main content

 SERVER_TRAFFIC_SECRET_0 <client_random> <secret>

 Four lines per TLS 1.3 connection.
-Fewer than that and the connection didn't complete.
-Zero lines and either the file path is wrong or the session died before hitting the application data stage.
+Fewer than four means the handshake didn't reach the application data stage.
+Zero lines means either the file path is wrong or the session never opened a TLS connection.

 $ wc -l /tmp/sslkeys.log